-As it turns out, marshmallows freeze really well.
-So even though most sellers don’t really talk about whether or not you can freeze their product, give it a shot.
-Especially if you don’t plan to consume the rest of your stash anytime soon and don’t want to force it so you don’t waste food.
+While most sellers don’t talk about whether or not you can freeze their product, give it a shot.
+Especially if you don’t plan to consume the rest of your stash anytime soon and don’t want to force it to avoid waste food.

-No matter which option you go with, remember to not pack the candy too tightly, both in the container and in the freezer (if it’s in a bag).
+Remember not to pack the candy too tightly, both in the container and in the freezer (if you’re using a bag).
 You don’t want to squish the marshmallows in storage.

 When it comes to defrosting, all they need is 10 to 30 minutes on the counter, depending on the size.
 Or you can use them right away if you’re melting them in hot chocolate or making S’mores.

 If the marshmallows turn out sticky after freezing, sprinkle them with some powdered sugar or cornstarch.
 Give the bag a good shake, and the marshmallows should be ready to use.